niuers/Distributed-System-Design-Review/Communications.md

 # IP or “internet protocol
+1. Internet Protocol (IP) operates at the internetwork layer (Layer 3).
+Its PDUs are called packets, and IP is responsible for delivering them from a origin host to a destination host, usually across the boundaries between the multiple smaller networks that make up the Internet.
+Each device that is directly connected to the Internet has a unique IP address, which is used to locate the device as the recipient of packets.
 1. Here there is no concept of connection, packets are simply passed from one computer to the next.
 You can visualize this process being somewhat like a hand-written note passed from one person to the next across a crowded room, eventually, reaching the person it’s addressed to, but only after passing through many hands.

 There is also no guarantee that this note will actually reach the person it is intended for.
 The sender just passes the note along and hopes for the best, never knowing whether or not the note was received, unless the other person decides to write back!